 One question I’m often asked is: why are your reviews so bloody long?

 Well, it’s a reasonable observation.
-When I wrote a piece for Claire Slobodian, editrix of Explore Reading and the town’s Queen Of All Media, she gave me a word count of 800 words and expressed some scepticism about whether I’d be able to stick to it.
+When I wrote a piece for the editor of Explore Reading, she gave me a word count of 800 words and expressed some scepticism about whether I’d be able to stick to it.
 “You normally haven’t even got round to talking about the food in one of your reviews by then” she said.
 A fair cop, I suppose: there’s always something to be said first about the context.
 There’s scene-setting to do, not to mention introducing the person you’re going to dinner with.
 And if all else fails, I can always get on my well-worn soapbox and pontificate about Reading (although not Caversham: heaven knows I’ve learned that lesson).
 The first eight hundred words fly by – to write, anyway, if not necessarily to read.

 The problem is that, this week, that’s harder to do than usual.
 After all, Soju isn’t Reading’s only Korean restaurant.
 It’s not even the first: Gooi Nara up on Whitley Street opened before Soju (and I had a lovely time when I went there).
 It’s not necessarily that unique within the gastronomic Bond villain lair that is Atlantis Village – or whatever it’s called at the time of writing – because small chain Pho opened just across the way offering Vietnamese food (and I had an okay time when I went there).
 So where’s the angle?
 There probably isn’t one, but on the other hand Soju is a genuinely independent restaurant in a prime central spot in town, and it’s traded for a while without coming a cropper.
 That has to be worth a visit, I thought.